Hilde Osland Shows Off Bodacious Booty In Skintight Jeans

 “Best rear on here,” joked one Instagram user.

-“Very sexy n very hot bombshell,” wrote a second follower, adding several emoji that included a red rose and a pink heart.
+“Very sexy n very hot bombshell,” wrote a second follower, adding several emoji including a red rose and a pink heart.

 “Perfect body and butt,” a third fan chimed in.